openSUSE:Package group guidelines

 - Productivity/Graphics/Vector Editors

-The group * Productivity/Hamradio is intended for Linux ham radio (Amateur radio) applications and related utilities.
+Groups from this section are intended for Linux ham radio (Amateur radio, often AX.25) applications and related utilities.

 - Productivity/Multimedia/Sound/Editors and Convertors